agroecometrics package

 Parameters:

-• temp_min – The minimum daily temperature (°C)
+• temp_min – A numpy array of minimum daily temperatures. (°C)

-• temp_max – The maximum daily temperature (°C)
+• temp_max – A numpy array of maximum daily temperatures. (°C)

 Returns:

-The Hargreaves models predictions for evapotranspiration clipped to a minimum of zero
+Daily evapotranspiration clipped to a minimum of zero. (mm/day)

 Parameters:

-• k_s – The saturated conductivity of the soil (kg * s / m^3)
+• sat_hydraulic_conductivity – The saturated conductivity of the soil (kg * s / m^3).

-• psi_e – The air entry water potential of the soil (J / kg)
+• air_entry_water_potential – The air entry water potential of the soil (J / kg).

-• theta – Is the volumetric water content of the soil (m^3 / m^3)
+• volumetric_water_content – Is the volumetric water content of the soil (m^3 / m^3).

-• b – Is the exponent of moisture release parameter
+• b – Is the exponent of moisture release.

 Returns:

-agroecometrics.equations.jensen_haise(temp_min: ndarray, temp_max: ndarray, doy: ndarray, latitude: ndarray) ndarray[source]
+agroecometrics.equations.jensen_haise(temp_min: ndarray, temp_max: ndarray, doys: ndarray, lats: ndarray) ndarray[source]

 Computes evapotranspiration using the Jensen model